National anthems of Afghanistan

-Afghanistan has had a number of different national anthems throughout its history.
+Afghanistan has had a number of different national anthems throughout its history as the country has changed governments numerous times mostly resulting from political instability.

 History

 The Royal Salute (1926–1943)

 Afghanistan's first national anthem was adopted during its period as a monarchy.
 It was instrumental and had no lyrics.

 Grand Salute (Our Brave and Noble King) (1943–1973)

 This was Afghanistan's second national anthem during its monarchical period.

 National anthem of the Republic of Afghanistan (1973–1978)

 Be ardent, be more ardent (1978–1991)

 Another national anthem was adopted after the Democratic Republic of Afghanistan was set up in 1978.
 Its lyrics were written by Sulaiman Layeq on behalf of the government of the People's Democratic Party of Afghanistan (PDPA) headed by Nur Muhammad Taraki, who decided to change the national symbols after the Marxist coup d'état of 1978.
 The music was composed by Jalīl Ghahlānd and was arranged by Ustad Salim Sarmad.
 It is known alternatively by the title of "Garam shah lā garam shah" ("Be ardent, be more ardent"), which is also the song's incipit.
 Like many national anthems, it was sometimes sung abbreviated, with only the chorus and the first stanza.
 In 1986, Afghanistan officially abandoned communism, but this song was kept as the national anthem until 1991, when it was discontinued.